lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 016.md

 # Notes:
 During the fight with [[Regiarix]] Booker remains in a deep deep sleep.
 [[The Benefactor]] appears before him during this dream, Gem of Dark Majesty was found.
-They should help you to avoid your
+They should help you to avoid your destiny.
+She says "find the rest if you want to avoid"
 # Loot: